-On a criminal level, one type of defence strategy that commonly adopted by companies is using corporate compliance as part of the evidence to prove the alleged criminal conduct is committed by employees as an individual crime, rather than a unit crime.
-There are no clear standards or requirements for such defence, and the court would usually consider the elements such as the design, implementation and effectiveness of the corporate compliance programme.
+On a criminal level, one type of defence strategy that is commonly adopted by companies is using corporate compliance as part of the evidence to prove the alleged criminal conduct is committed by employees as an individual crime, rather than a unit crime.
+There are no clear standards or requirements for such defence, and the People's Court would usually consider the elements such as the design, implementation, and effectiveness of the corporate compliance program.

-Taking commercial bribery as an example, the bribery acts of an employee of a company could be deemed as either an individual crime, or a unit crime, depending on various considerations including the company's involvement in the bribery act (such as whether it is the company's decision to conduct the bribery), the possession of the illegal gains, and whether the bribes are offered in the name of the company or the individual employee.
+Taking commercial bribery as an example, the bribery acts of an employee of a company could be deemed as either an individual crime, or a unit crime, depending on various considerations including the company's involvement in the bribery act (such as whether the conduct of bribery is based on the decision-making of the company), the possession of the illegal gains, and whether the bribes are offered in the name of the company or the individual employee.
 If the charge is raised against the individual employee, then the company would not be held accountable for the crime.
-One representative case is that in 2016, one local pharmaceutical company was charged for the crime of bribery committed by a unit.
+One representative case is that in 2016, one local pharmaceutical company was charged with the crime of bribery committed by a unit.
 In its defence, the company used the evidence that the code of conduct and other internal policies explicitly prohibit gift-giving and any other types of bribery, together with the other evidence to support its defence that the bribery was committed by one senior executive for the benefit of him or herself, rather than the company.
-The court eventually ruled for the company in this case.
+The People's Court eventually ruled for the company in this case.

-In addition, since March 2020, the Supreme People's Procuratorate has been promoting pilot programs on corporate compliance reforms, including 'non-arrest based on compliance', 'non-prosecution based on compliance', and 'leniency application based on pleading guilty'.
-In the pilot regions, the People's Procuratorates can conduct compliance visits to the companies involved in the case, reach compliance supervision agreements with the companies, request the companies to establish or improve their compliance systems within a certain period of time, and review and evaluate the results.
-Based on the circumstances of the case and the review results, the People's Procuratorates would determine whether to arrest, prosecute or propose a lighter punishment.
+In addition, since March 2020, the Supreme People's Procuratorate has been promoting pilot programmes on corporate compliance reforms, including 'non-arrest based on compliance', 'non-prosecution based on compliance', and 'leniency application based on pleading guilty'.
+After a compliance inspection programme is initiated, the People's Procuratorates can conduct compliance visits to the companies involved in the case, reach compliance supervision agreements with the companies, request the companies to establish or improve their compliance systems within a certain period of time, and review and evaluate the results.
+Based on the circumstances of the case and the review results, the People's Procuratorates would determine whether to approve the arrest, change the compulsory measures, or prosecute.
+If the companies face prosecution, the People's Procuratorates may put forward suggestions for lenient sentencing.
+Under the circumstances where the People's Procuratorates decide not to prosecute, and the companies are subject to administrative penalties, the People's Procuratorates may give an opinion on lenient punishment to the competent authorities concerned.